rrra/www/content/post/2020/aredn-version-32030-released.md

 tags = [ "AREDN" ]
 +++
 On March 27, 2020, the [AREDN Project](https://www.arednmesh.org/)
-announced the general availability of the latest stable verision of AREDN
+announced the general availability of the latest stable version of AREDN
 firmware: V3.20.3.0

 This release includes official support for the GL.iNet AR150 router used